Table of contents

 DedroneDNA Frequently Asked Questions

-DedroneDNA works with Dedrone’s DedroneTracker software to intelligently fuse data from multiple sources, increasing reliability and reducing false-positives and false-negatives.
+DedroneDNA works with Dedrone’s DedroneTracker.AI software to intelligently fuse data from multiple sources, increasing reliability and reducing false-positives and false-negatives.
 Data from RF Sensors, video, radar, and other sensors is automatically processed to detect and classify drones.

 A drone signature is a set of characteristics that classifies a certain drone model, including RF protocols, shape and size.
 The drone signatures are saved in the DedroneDNA database.